LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Mental/Minor/Blindsense.md

 # Blindsense

 *To most mortals, the eye is their keenest sense.
 Do not think this means it is the hardest to vanish from, for one may simply hide among the clutter it perceives.*
---Void Body Teachings, Book II
+--Void Body Teachings, Book II: Material Practices

 Use: When Discovering as an Action or Reaction
 Cost: Blind Condition